mantil-io/example-todo/README.md

-## About
+## Todo app

-This template shows how one can make a simple cloud-based todo app with a serverless backend written in Go.
+This template shows how one can make a simple cloud native todo app with a serverless backend written in Go.
 Backend is built on AWS Lambda and uses DynamoDB as persistent storage.
 The client part is created using [TypeScript & React TodoMVC Example](https://github.com/tastejs/todomvc/tree/master/examples/typescript-react).

 This example will teach you:
 - How to include DynamoDB table to your Mantil project using persistent key/value storage in Mantil APIs and how to perform CRUD operations